kjschmidlab/GGoutlieR/paper/paper.md

 # Availability

-The `GGoutlierR` package and vignette are available in our GitLab repository (https://gitlab.com/kjschmid/ggoutlier).
+The `GGoutlierR` package and vignette are available in our GitHub repository (https://github.com/kjschmidlab/GGoutlieR).

 # Acknowledgement